 Please note that although the person in the video suggests using this product for carpet, it is designed for washable and dry clean only fabrics.
 Therefore, use it on a carpet only with caution.

 So, those are the tips I've gathered so far for removing nail polish from carpet.
 I'd love to hear even more suggestions from you though, if you've also found either a product or method that is effective.
-You can submit your own tip here, and I'll add it to the page.

 There are affiliate links on this page, and if you purchase a product through them I receive a small commission.
 Purchasing through my links costs you nothing extra, but helps support the free information provided on this site and my family.
 To learn more please see my product review disclosure statement.